tiebingzhang/aws-b2bi-edi-usecases/docs/event-driven-mft-b2b/README.md

 ![Step function that lists directory](stepfunction-list-directory.png)

 #### Steps
-1. GetDataFromDynamoDB: retrieve the above partner list from the DynamoDB table
+1. GetDataFromDynamoDB: retrieve the partner list from the DynamoDB table
-2. ProcessPartners: process each partner one by one
+2. ProcessPartners: loop through partners one by one
-3. GetConfigFromDynamoDB: retrieve the specific configuration of said partner.
+3. GetConfigFromDynamoDB: for each partner id, retrieve the specific configuration of the partner.
 For `partner1`, the config looks like the following
     ```json
     {
       "connector-id": {